 Noble County houses the Cherokee Strip Museum and the longest running restaurant and gas station in Oklahoma.
 The Kumback Café opened in 1925 and the Kemnitz Full Service Gas Station began serving customers in 1937.
 Perry is also home to Charles Machine Works, Inc., manufacturer of the Ditch Witch trencher.

-Okfuskee County –including its county seat, Okemah--is rich in natural resources including a 1,100 acre lake, the Deep Fork of the Canadian River, the North Canadian River, large pecan production operations, and its diverse and resilient people.
+Okfuskee County – including its county seat, Okemah, is rich in natural resources including a 1,100-acre lake, the Deep Fork of the Canadian River, the North Canadian River, large pecan production operations, and its diverse and resilient people.
 The county is home of the Woody Guthrie Folk Music Festival.
-Jan enjoys educating individuals and families throughout the life span on various issues including character education, family finances, nutrition and food safety, healthy housing, family relationships, emergency preparedness, etc. Jan is a NCFR Certified Family Life Educator and Level III-Specialist approved educator through the Oklahoma Center for Early Childhood Professional Development.
-She is also a certified leader for the Arthritis Land Exercise Program as well as the Chronic Disease Self-Management Program.
+Jan enjoys educating individuals and families throughout the life span on various issues including character education, family finances, nutrition and food safety, healthy housing, family relationships, emergency preparedness, etc. Jan is a Certified Family Life Educator through the National Council on Family Relations.
+She is an approved instructor of the Tai chi: Moving for Better Balance program, Yoga for Kids program, and much more.
+Mrs. Maples is also a facilitator of Poverty Simulations throughout the state.

 With one of the highest divorce rates in the nation, Oklahoma County has been working since 1997 to assist parents in helping their children through this difficult transition.
 Lisa devotes her time to targeting at-risk families, especially those who are teen parents, incarcerated, or are overcoming poverty.
 Her other certifications include: True Colors and Real Colors Program Presenter, Oklahoma Marriage Initiative Certified Couples Coach and Presenter of PREP and Within My Reach programs.
 Her three major focus areas are Family Breakdown, Risky Behaviors and Resilience.